mfbz/rift-js/docs/specs.md

 1. A developer hosts a UI widget at a public HTTPS URL.
 2. The developer shares a `rift://` URI (like in a tweet or on their site or in any webpage).
 3. When a user with **Harpoon Wallet** visits a page containing that URI:
-   - Harpoon detects it (in links or plain text)
+   - Harpoon detects it in text content
    - Prompts the user
    - Injects a **sandboxed iframe** pointing to that URL
 4. The iframe uses `rift-js` to automatically connect with the wallet